Lewis Dunk: 2015–2016: Championship play-off failure

+2016–2017: Promotion to the Premier League

 Ahead of the 2016–17 season, Dunk was again linked with a move away from Brighton, with Crystal Palace and West Bromwich Albion reportedly interested in signing him.
 He started the 2016–17 season well by helping the club keep three consecutive clean sheets in the first three league matches of the season.
-On 6 September 2016, Dunk signed a five–year contract with Brighton, keeping him until 2021.
+On 6 September 2016, Dunk signed a new five-year contract with Brighton, contracting him to the club until June 2021.
 He again helped Brighton keep four consecutive clean sheets between 13 September 2016 and 27 September 2016 against Huddersfield Town, Burton Albion, Barnsley and Ipswich Town.
-After serving a one-match suspension, he scored on his return to the starting line–up, in a 5–0 win against Norwich City on 29 October 2016.
+After serving a one-match suspension, he scored on his return to the starting line-up, in a 5–0 win against Norwich City on 29 October 2016.
 Following this, Dunk was nominated for October's Player of the Month but lost out to Sone Aluko.

 On 2 January 2017, Dunk scored his second goal of the season, in a 2–1 win against Fulham.
-Shortly after serving a two-match suspension, he returned to the starting line–up as captain, helping the side win 2–1 against Sheffield Wednesday.
+Shortly after serving a two-match suspension, he returned to the starting line-up as captain, helping the side win 2–1 against Sheffield Wednesday.
 After captaining for the second time, Dunk was sent off for second bookable offence, in a 3–1 loss against Huddersfield Town on 2 February 2017.
-After serving a one-match suspension, he returned to the starting line–up, in 4–1 win against Burton Albion on 11 February 2017.
+After serving a one-match suspension, he returned to the starting line-up, in 4–1 win against Burton Albion on 11 February 2017.
 Two weeks later, on 25 February 2017, Dunk made his 150th appearance for the club, in a 3–0 win against Reading.
 He formed a partnership at centre-back with new Brighton signing Shane Duffy throughout the 2016–17 season.
 The club conceded a joint-league best of 40 goals for the season, in which Brighton were promoted to the Premier League.
 In this season, Dunk was also named in the PFA Championship Team of the Year alongside fellow Brighton players David Stockdale, Bruno and Anthony Knockaert.
-He also finished third place for the club's Player of the Year behind Stockdale and Knockaert.
+He also finished third place for the club's Player of the Year award behind Stockdale and Knockaert.